Juncus uncialis

 Juncus uncialis is a species of rush known by the common names twelfth rush and inch-high rush.
 It is native to the western United States, where it is known from wet habitat such as vernal pools.
-This is a petite annual herb forming dense clumps of hair-thin green stems no more than 3 or 4 centimeters high.
+This is a petite annual herb forming dense clumps of hair-thin green stems no more than 3 or 4 cm high.
 The inflorescence is made up of a single tiny flower atop each stem.
 The flower has several reddish segments about 2 to 5 millimeters long wrapped around the developing fruit.